GSA/smartpay-website/src/content/policies-and-audits/audits.md

 ---
 title: Audit Repository
 description: "The Audit Repository includes agency audits related to the GSA SmartPay program."
-intro: "The Audit Repository includes both multi-agency and agency-specific audits related to the GSA SmartPay® program."
+intro: "The repository includes both multi-agency and agency-specific audits related to the GSA SmartPay® program."
 order: 2
 category: policies and audits
 tags: